Lifelong Learning for Neural powered Mixed Integer Programming: Appendix

 \subsection{Parameters}

 We set number of heads to 2 for multi-head attention with MLP hidden size 32.
 We train until convergence of validation loss.
 We set learning rate to 0.001.
 We use Adam optimizer for training.
+We set $\alpha$ and $\beta$ in eq.~\ref{eq:overall_loss} to $1.5$ and $100$ respectively.